nicolasbrailo/nicolasbrailo.github.io/MdlogGen/README.md

     * srcFile: (relative) path to source md file
     * htmlD: (relative) path to source md file
     * generatedDate: Time the md file was read
+* If a metadata line is defined twice, the second definition will be ignored except for docType and extraNav; for docType and extraNav, the last definition will be picked up.

 ## Limitations